 Watery pigments can be used in thin transparent layers.
-Overlapping colors can create additional colors, similar to painting.
-And depending on the style of paper, how much binder is used (called nori ), and the kind of burnishing tool (called baren – fine, medium or coarse), a wide range of visual effects can be achieved.
-Humidity, luck, and experience all matter too.
+Overlapping colors – printed from separately carved blocks – allows additional colors to be produced.
+And depending on the style of paper, how much binder is used (called nori ), the choice of burnishing tool (called baren – fine, medium or coarse), and ink application techniques, a wide range of variabilities may be achieved.

+Mostly referred to as ‘woodcut’, attention in the West is typically focused on the drawing-like cut lines in the wood – versus the flat, shadowless shapes of layered colors in the Japanese approach.
 In Europe, this medium was developed to an extraordinary degree during the Renaissance (notably, German artist Albrecht Dürer).
-Mostly referred to as ‘woodcut’, attention in the West is typically focused on the drawing-like cut lines in the wood – versus the flat, shadow less shapes of layered colors in the Japanese approach.

 What’s important is how art makes you feel.
-Yet, words and historical context can give the viewer a richer experience.
-So here are a few brief explanations of the different eras of Japanese woodblock prints, how the art has evolved from the 17th century to present day, and how this rich history has influenced my own creative process and way of thinking.
+Yet, words and historical context can give the viewer a richer understanding.
+So here are a few brief explanations of the different eras of Japanese woodblock prints, how the art has evolved from the 17th century to present day, and how this fertile history has influenced my own creative process and way of thinking.

 Ukiyo-e – Known as the golden age of Japanese woodblock prints, the design, carving and printing were tasks performed by separate highly skilled artists/craftsmen.
-Precisely translated as: ‘floating world pictures’, ukiyo-e imagery includes women, actors, historical scenes, landscapes, flora and fauna, and erotica.
+Ukiyo-e imagery includes women, actors, historical scenes, landscapes, flora and fauna, and erotica.
 By the turn of the 20th century, ukiyo-e started to become hugely popular outside of Japan, especially among the French Impressionists, even as its popularity inside Japan began to wane.

 Shin Hanga – Shin hanga, or ‘new print’, is the next generation of ukiyo-e, created in part by growing demand from the West.
 Beginning in the early 20th century, shin hanga was created by a team of highly skilled artists and artisans, like ukiyo-e was.
 In conjunction with the development of photography and further access to Western art and influence at that time, shin hanga became less abstract, more precise, and in my opinion, more self-conscious, even as its sophisticated beauty is captivating.
 (Ducks, the print I saw in LA, is known as shin hanga.)

-Sosaku Hanga – With the rise of the arts and crafts movement in mid 20th century, artists in Japan began to carve and print their own designs.
-Sosaku hanga means ‘creative print’.
-Sokaku hanga artists include Shikō Munakata and Kiyoshi Saitō.
+Sosaku Hanga – Sosaku hanga means ‘creative print’.
+With the rise of the arts and crafts movement in mid 20th century, artists in the Sosaku Hanga, movement were involved in every aspect of creating a print.
+Sosaku Hanga artist’s drew influence from expressionistic, avant-garde European art, and include artists such as Shikō Munakata and Kiyoshi Saitō.
 I am a huge fan of both of these artists, particularly Saitō’s snowy scenes!

 Moku Hanga – Meaning ‘wood print’, moku hanga is the contemporary Japanese word used to describe the water-based method of Japanese woodblock printmaking made today.
-Generally speaking, moku hanga artists (people like myself) design, carve and print their own works.
-There are still some professional carvers and printers thriving in Japan whose mission (not in every case, but generally speaking) is to keep historic methods alive through the recreation of early prints, and through public outreach.
+Like sosaku hanga artists, generally speaking, moku hanga artists (people like myself) design, carve and print their own works.
+There are still some professional carvers and printers thriving in Japan, however, whose mission is to keep historic methods alive through the recreation of early prints, and through public demonstrations of historic processes.

 I call my work ‘woodblock prints’ simply because it is in English.
 I call it moku hanga while in Japan, or when I’m around others familiar with the term.